 Resources and activities include faculty-student dialogues, lectures, concerts, films, poetry slams and dialogue groups that explore issues of race, class gender, sexuality, globalization, inter-ethnic relations and cultural identity, with a particular emphasis on social justice education and leadership development.
-Supplementary reading material and videos on these and other topics are available in the Cobo Resource Library in the IC.

 IC programming supports the exploration of diverse heritages, political perspectives and social and cultural experiences by offering a wide range of co-curricular activities and programs throughout the academic year.
 These include:

 - Latino/a Heritage Month

 - The Sager Series on LGBTQ History, Politics and Culture